Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 I was shocked to see that the Unlearn model had the exact same accuracy as the SAE model, so I checked the the predictions of each model and found that they were both naively predicting “ A” for every question.
-Unfortunately, that meant I couldn’t infer anything about the robustness of unlearning from their performance.
+Unfortunately, that meant I couldn’t infer anything about the robustness of my approach from their performance.

 What happened here?
 The questions may have simply been too difficult for the model.
 Claude often composed questions with two plausible Harry Potter-related answers, rather than one unambigously relevant Harry Potter answer and one clear wrong answer.
-That’s good for human trivia, but it might be too tough for Gemma, considering the base model’s capabilities.
-In my initial exploration, I saw that even the baseline model ocassionally had trouble correctly completing facts about Harry Potter.
+That’s good for human trivia, but it might be too tough for Gemma, considering that even the baseline model ocassionally had trouble correctly completing facts about Harry Potter.
 A simpler task like “choose the term related to Harry Potter A.{term} B.{term}” might give us the data we want while being easier for the model to handle.

 # Discussion